IGNF/myria3d/docs/source/tutorials/prepare_dataset.md

 ## Preparing the dataset

-Input point clouds need to be splitted in subtiles that can be digested by segmentation models.
-We found that a receptive field of 50m*50m was a good balance between context and memory intensity.
-For faster training, this split can be done once, to avoid loading large file in memory multiple times.

-To perform a training, you will need to specify these parameters of the datamodule config group:
+To perform a training, you will need to specify these parameters in the datamodule config group:
-- `data_dir`: path to a directory in which a set of LAS files are stored (can be nested in subdirectories).
+- `data_dir`: path to a directory in which a set of LAS files are stored.
+Clouds must be nested in subdirectories named according to their spli: train, val, or test.
 - `split_csv_path`: path to a CSV file with schema `basename,split`, specifying a train/val/test spit for your data.

-These will be composed into a single file dataset for which you can specify a path via the `datamodule.hdf5_file_path` parameter.
-This happens on the fly, therefore a first training might take some time, but this should only happens once.
+Under the hood, the path of each LAS file will be reconstructed like this: '{data_dir}/{split}/{basename}'.

+Large input point clouds need to be divided in smaller clouds that can be digested by segmentation models.
+We found that a receptive field of 50m x 50m was a good balance between context and memory intensity.
+The division is performed once, to avoid loading large file in memory multiple times during training.

+After division, the smaller clouds are preprocessed (i.e. selection of specific LAS dimensions, on-the-fly creation of dimensions) and regrouped into a single HDF5 file whose path is specified via the `datamodule.hdf5_file_path` parameter.

-Once this is done, you do not need sources anymore, and simply specifying the path to the HDF5 dataset is enough.
+The HDF5 dataset is created at training time.
+It should only happens once.
+Once this is done, you do not need sources anymore, and simply specifying the path to the HDF5 dataset is enough (there is no need for data_dir or split_csv_path parameters anymore).

 It's also possible to create the hdf5 file without training any model: just fill the `datamodule.hdf5_file_path` parameter as before to specify the file path, but use `task=create_hdf5` instead of `task=fit`.